mcalthrop/testing-with-java/step-3-maven-fibonacci/README.md

 package com.mattcalthrop.examples.fibonacci;
 ```

-Once this namespace is defined, we create a directory hierarchy that matches the package name – which explains the directory hierarchy above.
+Once this namespace is defined, we create a directory hierarchy that reflects the package name – which explains the directory hierarchy above.

 ### Creating our `pom.xml`